Lacrymology/states/shinken/doc/pillar.rst

 network_interface
 ~~~~~~~~~~~~~~~~~

-The network interface of a minion which is used for monitoring
+The network interface of a minion which is used for monitoring.

 Default: The first network interface (``eth0``)